sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/8_qualifiers.md

 ---

+In this post, we implemented a generic way to annotate keywords across a variety of different contexts.
-This post does not provide an exhaustive implementation for all AST nodes that may contain qualifiers.
+Note that this was not intended to provide exhaustive handling for all AST nodes that may contain qualifiers.
 Many of these cases were discovered incrementally while working through real-world examples, so it's likely that additional nodes or edge cases exist that aren't covered here.
 Fortunately, the `visit_qualifiers()` functions are designed to be reusable and easy to integrate into new visitors as new and unhandled cases arise.

+In the next post, we'll hook into the Clang preprocessor to annotate preprocessor directives such as file includes, macro definitions, and conditional compilation directives.
+Thanks for reading!